Guide to Big Sky Altitude & Tips for Altitude Sickness - Zaca

 You should drink plenty of water before and during your travel to the high altitudes of Big Sky.

-With lower oxygen and increased respiration combined with the dry climate, your body will lose fluids at a faster rate and cause dehydration.
+With lower oxygen and increased respiration combined with the dry climate, your body will lose fluids faster, causing dehydration.

 Similar to altitude sickness, the symptoms of dehydration include dry mouth, dizziness or light-headedness, decreased urination frequency, headaches, and fatigue or weakness.

-Most visitors will not drink enough fluids to replenish.
-Experts say you should drink a minimum of half your body weight in ounces of water.
-We'd recommend drinking more, especially if you're doing outside activities.
+Most visitors do not drink enough fluids to replenish themselves.
+Experts recommend drinking at least half your body weight in ounces of water, but we recommend drinking more, especially if you're doing outdoor activities.

 TIP: Add sea salt to your foods/water or take Zaca's chewables to enhance hydration.